hannesgnann-hub/easyalias/windows_src_store/README.md

 - create, edit, and delete shortcuts through a UI
 - detect simple existing `.cmd`/`.bat` aliases in user-owned `PATH` folders on first start and rescan them later from the header import button
-- expand optional Windows suggestions and add them with one click
+- add built-in Windows suggestions with one click
 - choose an action from a dropdown
 - preview the generated `cmd.exe` command before saving
 - choose files and folders through the native Windows picker